Param2ray/eks-production-platform/README.md

 The platform provisions AWS infrastructure, deploys workloads using GitOps, automates HTTPS certificate management, manages DNS records automatically and provides cluster observability through Prometheus and Grafana.

+The platform can be provisioned, deployed, monitored and destroyed entirely through GitHub Actions workflows.

 ---

 ## Table of Contents